OpsAgent: An Evolving Multi-agent System for Incident Management in Microservices: Experiments

 \subsubsection{Datasets}

-We conducted extensive experiments on the OPENRCA \cite{openrca} benchmark dataset which consists of 335 incident cases collected from 3 heterogeneous software systems (\ie Telecom, Bank, Market) deployed in the real-world cloud systems, accompanied by over 68 GB of de-identified telemetry data.
-The dataset underwent rigorous preprocessing, including standardization and balancing, and was further calibrated by 3 experienced engineers who verified that each root cause label could be consistently supported by the associated telemetry, ensuring the reliability of the benchmark.
+We conducted extensive experiments on the OPENRCA \cite{openrca} benchmark dataset which consists of 335 incident cases collected from 3 heterogeneous microservice systems (\ie Telecom, Bank, Market) deployed in the real-world environment, accompanied by over 68 GB of telemetry data.
+The dataset underwent rigorous preprocessing, including standardization and balancing, and was further calibrated by 3 experienced engineers who verified that each root cause label could be supported by the associated telemetry, ensuring the reliability of the benchmark.
 Specifically, (1) \textbf{Telecom} includes 5 failure types in $\mathbb{C}$ and 43 candidate components in $\mathbb{R}$, comprising 22 virtual machine operating systems, 8 pods, and 13 database services; (2) \textbf{Bank} contains 8 failure types and 14 candidate components corresponding to its 14 pods; (3) \textbf{Market} has 15 failure types and 56 candidate components, consisting of 6 nodes, 40 pods, and 10 services.